killerHELIX/CaptainsLog/StyleGuide.md

 Doing a manual merge with git can be bad news.
 I'll add information here
 as we go (we're bound to run into a merge issue at least once).
 Usually
 git will resolve merges on its own, but if you get an error on a
-`git push` or a `git pull` that relates to merging, alert another Tapper
+`git push` or a `git pull` that relates to merging, alert a team member
 in the group text.